For many estates, the challenge will not only be the tax itself, but how it is paid within HMRC’s six-month deadline.In this guide:

 Most estates are asset-rich but cash-poor.

-Executors generally have six months from the date of death to settle inheritance tax.
-Property sales can take months, and business assets are rarely easy to liquidate quickly.
+Executors generally have six months from the date of death to settle inheritance tax, often before

 “Even when an estate appears substantial on paper, assembling the cash to pay HMRC is often the real difficulty.
 That challenge may become more common after 2026.”

-The timing mismatch between tax due and asset realisation is often where pressure builds.
+The timing mismatch between tax due and asset realisation is often where pressure builds, particularly when

 Why Traditional Planning Is Not Always Enough